man-of-sbk/JS-ydkJS-acquired-knowledge/types-n-grammar/index.md

 b; // [1, 2, 3]
 ```

-**Note:** The `Array(..)` constructor does not require the `new` keyword in front of it.
-If you omit it, it will behave as if you have used it anyway.
-So `Array(1,2,3)` is the same outcome as `new Array(1,2,3)`.
+* The `Array(..)` constructor `does not` require the `new` keyword.

-The `Array` constructor has a special form where if only one `number` argument is passed, instead of providing that value as *contents* of the array, it's taken as a length to "presize the array" (well, sorta).
+* The `Array` constructor has a special form where if `only one` `number` argument is passed [...] it's taken as a length to "presize the array" (well, sorta).

-This is a terrible idea.
-Firstly, you can trip over that form accidentally, as it's easy to forget.

-But more importantly, there's no such thing as actually presizing the array.
-Instead, what you're creating is an otherwise empty array, but setting the `length` property of the array to the numeric value specified.
+* This is a terrible idea [...] what you're creating is an otherwise **empty array**, `but` setting the `length` property of the array to the numeric value specified.

-An array that has no explicit values in its slots, but has a `length` property that *implies* the slots exist, is a weird exotic type of data structure in JS with some very strange and confusing behavior.
-The capability to create such a value comes purely from old, deprecated, historical functionalities ("array-like objects" like the `arguments` object).

-**Note:** An array with at least one "empty slot" in it is often called a "sparse array."
+* An array with at least one "empty slot" in it is often called a "`sparse array`."

-It doesn't help matters that this is yet another example where browser developer consoles vary on how they represent such an object, which breeds more confusion.
+* this is yet another example where browser developer consoles vary on how they represent such an object.

-For example:

 ```js
 var a = new Array( 3 );